Your debt-to-income ratio is crucial, especially when you apply for a mortgage, home equity loan, or another large personal loan.

 What is debt-to-income ratio?

-Your debt-to-income (DTI) ratio compares all of your monthly recurring debt to your gross monthly income to determine how easily you could potentially handle new, additional loan payments.
+Your debt-to-income ratio (DTI) is a measure which compares your monthly debt payments to your gross monthly income to determine if you could afford more loan payments.

 It’s a way for lenders to evaluate your level of risk as a borrower before approving your loan application.
 From their perspective, if you already have a lot of debt compared to the amount of money you bring in, it may be harder for you to repay another loan.
 That means the risk of loan default is higher the more debt you have.

 On the other hand, if your debt-to-income ratio is low, it indicates that you’re more likely to have available income to put towards another loan.
 So, the better your DTI ratio, the better chance you have of getting your loan application approved.

 So, how can you calculate your DTI ratio?
 It’s an easy formula.

 Start by listing out all of your monthly bills.
 This includes your monthly rent or house payment, alimony or child support payments, credit cards, student loans, car loans, and any other monthly debt payments that you have.